teeksingh/phase-1-array-filter-method-lab/README.md

-# Using the Array Filter Method
+h# Using the Array Filter Method

 ## Learning Goals